SenalKaranda/TA-CyberBlogTemplate/README.md

 ## Step 4:
 ### Navigate to your blog's repository page again, and press ```Upload Files```
+#### MAKE SURE YOU'RE IN THE ROOT OF THE REPO BEFORE PRESSING UPLOAD
 <img src="./images-readme/Step3.png"/>

 ## Step 5: